Tutorial: Getting started with Docker on your VPS

 Plus, it’s much safer to make mistakes with containers!
 All you need to do is stop the container, remove it, and try again, without worrying that you’re cluttering up your system or potentially breaking it.

-Until then, enjoy your containers!
-And, while it certainly is possible, we can’t necessarily recommend running Docker inside of Docker.
+Enjoy your containers!
+And, while it’s definitely possible, we can’t recommend running Docker inside of Docker.